How To Open a Coffee Shop

 - Company summary

 - Management summary

 - Financial plan

-You will need to perform a market analysis and rough out a marketing plan in preparation for opening your new coffee shop.
+You must perform a market analysis and outline a marketing plan before opening your new coffee shop.

-Coffee is the second-largest commodity in the world, after oil.
-But you only need to analyze the local coffee businesses that are in direct competition to you.
-Drive around, check out every coffee business within five miles (including gas stations), and then discuss how you intend to compete with each of them in your business plan.
+Coffee is one of the world's largest commodities.
+Fortunately, you only need to analyze the local coffee businesses that are directly competing with you.
+Check out every coffee business within five miles (including gas stations), and then discuss how you intend to compete with each of them in your business plan.

-You will then need to use that information as a part of a marketing plan.
-The marketing plan will be geared toward your intended customer base and includes logos, flyers, social media, and your entire internet presence.
-Consider creating an app and loyalty rewards.
-Pass out flyers at fairs.
-Have a grand opening and give away prizes.
+You will then need to use that information in your marketing plan.
+The marketing plan should target your intended customer base and include logos, flyers, social media, and your internet presence.
+Here are some quick ideas to drum up community excitement about your new coffee business: